camhodges101/ftpsync/README.md

     7. All files have checksums (SHA256) to ensure they are transferred correctly without any missing data.

 # features to add
+    1. Fix Known hosts check and config file
-    1. File version tracking
+    2. File version tracking
-    2. Change GUI updates from IP sockets to UDS.
+    3. Change GUI updates from IP sockets to UDS.
-    3. more efficient handling if files are moved to different directories (currrently they need to be retransferred instead of just moved on file server)
+    4. more efficient handling if files are moved to different directories (currrently they need to be retransferred instead of just moved on file server)
-    4. Replace terminal GUI with web GUI
+    5. Replace terminal GUI with web GUI
-    5. multi client support (including mobile)
+    6. multi client support (including mobile)
-    6. Make pause function work
+    7. Make pause function work
-    7. Add list of unsynced files
+    8. Add list of unsynced files